 The medicinal properties associated with tea, as well as the low caffeine levels, are not supported by modern scientific studies.
-This is due to the fact that the tea plant grows in so many regions and can be processed in so many different ways, tests on one tea do not prove effects of all tea.
+This is due to the fact that the tea plant grows in so many regions and can be processed in so many different ways, tests on one tea do not prove the effects of all tea.
 Even individuals brewing technique will change the chemical compounds infused, and their rate of absorption.
-It is premature to make the call on relative antioxidant counts, because of the number of contradictory studies and the lack of a long term study with control groups.
+It is premature to make the call on relative antioxidant counts, because of the number of contradictory studies and the lack of a long-term study with control groups.

 During infusion, some chemical components, such as vitamin C, are destroyed, whereas others are more easily dissolved into the liquid.
 Many of the bioactive compounds in the tea leaves still do make it into the final drink, which contains large amounts of important nutrients.
 Roughly a cup of tea is composed of several hundred active substances.

 While tea leaves contain the components found in every living organism and those characteristic of plant species, it is the presence of polyphenols and alkaloids that gives an infusion of tea leaves such astonishing properties.
 Each leaf is loaded with polyphenols, such as flavonoids and catechins, which function as powerful antioxidants.
 Polyphenols are a combination of several groups of phenols that make up a family of organic molecules present throughout the plant kingdom.
 In tea, these phenols are found in the catechins, of which tannins are the main component.
 These polyphenols give tea its astringency, strength and thickness.